Settling the Score with Mr. Zoldan

 “Yesterday.”
 The word landed heavy.

 I nodded slowly.
 Good.
-That meant when everything went dark, It wouldn’t be the end of the world.
+That means when everything goes dark, it won’t be the end of the world.
 Just the beginning of mine.

-Zoldan wasn’t a technical man, not really, but he wasn’t stupid.
-I’d pushed too far.
-I felt it the second the words left my mouth.
-My teeth sank into my lower lip as I dropped my gaze to the bread basket, suddenly fascinated by its geometry.
+Zoldan wasn’t a tech-guy, not really, but he wasn’t stupid.
+I pushed too far.
+I felt it the second the words left my lips.
+I bit my tongue and dropped my gaze to the breadbasket, suddenly fascinated by its geometry.

-Then his voice came.
-Soft.
-Precise.
-Cutting straight through me.
+Then his voice came. calm but commanding.
 “Is this your solution, Manny?
 You’re going to destroy my server?”

 “No,” I said quickly.
 Too quickly.
 “Why would you think that?”